UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - A ```instruction.js``` file where you are tempted to think about specific instructions.
 - A ```globals.js``` file where some defaults for relevant variables and 'constants' for the template experiment's index.html are defined.

 In some cases, plugins and/or other files can also be found, for instance in the case of the self-paced reading template.
+Mode details on how and where to adapt files to suit your needs will follow.

 ## Modes of using jsPsych (and our templates)
 There are multiple ways to test, run and configure jsPsych-based experiments: